webKanchan1234/Ecommerce/README.md

 - gives the feedback of the product

 # Brief Process Flow
 This is very simple in use first go on this URL.If you want to buy any product, then you need to register.
 After registering, you go on product page and see the number of products available.
 In case if product is not showing, then you search product or apply filter for category.
 After choosing product, see the number of rating, reviews and add to cart.
 From cart, If you want to cancel,then remove product from cart.
 Otherwise proceed to payment check out and fill address and proceed next for payment.
+There are many popup button available in user profile such as order, cart, logout, profile etc. User can update profile by clicking profile button, see the order status by clicking order button, check product available in cart.

 # Technologies, Libraries and Components Used
 Technologies and Libraries used: